charlotteblassel/three.js_museum/README.md

 # Music Museum in three.js

 ##### (Project at HETIC)
-Welcome in our Music Museum, created to put you in a 3D immersion in the musical universe.
+Welcome to our Music Museum, created to put you in a 3D immersion in the musical universe.

 Avalaible at musicmuseum.netlify.com

 ## Features
 - 5 instruments (piano, guitar, contrebasse, tambourine, xylophone)
-- keys (ZQSD) to move around the museum
+- ZQSD keys to move around the museum
-- sound of instruments when you get close
+- sound of instruments when you approach them
 - directional sounds
 - presentation of the instruments